icopy-site/awesome-cn/docs/awesome/Awesome-Sitecore.md

 - [Content Hub ONE examples](https://github.com/Sitecore/contenthubone-examples) - A set of various examples using Content Hub One.
 - [Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) - Repository for all the Content Hub ONE demos built by the Sitecore Demo Solutions team, including PLAY Media Next.js Website and PLAY Media Mobile Phone Application.
 - [Content Hub ONE Next.JS Starter Kit](https://github.com/Sitecore/content-hub-one-nextjs-starterkit) - The starter kit contains helping functionalities such as handling GraphQL JSON output conversion to HTML for Rich Text, Media Fields, and References.
 It also contains a small example implementation that Developers can use to start their customer projects.

+- [Sitecore Content SDK](https://github.com/Sitecore/content-sdk) - The source code for all Sitecore Content SDK packages and templates to help you get started using Sitecore Content SDK.
+- [XM Cloud Front End Application Starter Kits](https://github.com/Sitecore/xmcloud-starter-js) - This Content SDK repository contains multiple Next.js Starter Kits, and the SPA Starters monorepo (which includes a Node Proxy Application and and SPA starter apps) for Sitecore XM Cloud Development.

 - [Sitecore spatial geojson polygons](https://github.com/josedbaez/sitecore-spatial-geojson-polygons) - Implementation of a Linq extension to be able to query on points that intercept GeoJson polygons in Solr indexes.
 The demo provides a template with the spatial field, a couple of sample items with polygons from OpenStreetMap that cover some cities; and a controller rendering that reads lat and long from the query string and returns the polygon of the item found (e.g. Big Ben's coordinates return London).